quozd/awesome-dotnet/README.md

 ## State machines

 * [Stateless](https://github.com/dotnet-state-machine/stateless) - Create state machines and lightweight state machine-based workflows directly in .NET code
-* [Automatonymous](https://github.com/MassTransit/Automatonymous) - A state machine library for .NET - allows you to write fluent style state machines
-* [LiquidState](https://github.com/prasannavl/LiquidState) - Efficient asynchronous and synchronous state machines for .NET

 ## Static Site Generators

-* [FsBlog](https://github.com/fsprojects/FsBlog/) - Blog aware, static site generation using F#
-* [Pretzel](https://github.com/Code52/pretzel) - A site generation tool (and then some) for .NET platforms
 * [Sandra.Snow](https://github.com/Sandra/Sandra.Snow) - Jekyll-inspired static site generation for .NET
-* [Wyam](https://wyam.io/) - A simple to use, highly modular, and extremely configurable static content generator

 ## Strong Naming

-* [Strong Namer](https://github.com/dsplaisted/strongnamer) - Automatically add strong names to referenced assemblies which do not already have a strong name.
-This will allow you to reference and use (NuGet packages with) assemblies which are not strong named from your projects that do use a strong name.
 * [.NET Assembly Strong-Name Signer](https://github.com/brutaldev/StrongNameSigner) - Utility software to strong-name sign .NET assemblies, including assemblies you do not have the source code for.

 ## Style Guide